LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

   maybe precompute visibility from all the tile positions in the room and merge them?
 - wasteful when there's multiple of an app so could share immutable img/shader/etc. but i think the simplicity is totally worth it for now.
-- at some point the map should be loaded as data not code
 - i keep needing to google "fen editor" to make the chess rooms. should just add a mode to examples/chess/gui.fr that lets you place pieces.
 - Object.Screen needs certain disabled inputs so can't cheat the idea even tho the standalone programs need to let you set the whole state